Oleg-Chashko/SSToolbox/README.md

 #### Uninstalling the Xcode Command Line Tools:

-⚠ Note: _Some functions require: Xcode or Xcode Command Line Tools._
- Note: _You will need a password to obtain elevated rights._
+⚠ Note: _You will need a password to obtain elevated rights._
 1. Input the following command string in Terminal: `sudo rm -rf /Library/Developer/CommandLineTools`
 2. Wait for the Xcode Command Line Tools package to uninstall, once everything is uninstalled, you can close the terminal window.